micmejia/bible-dump/AMPC/Numbers/Num 21.md

-And Moses made a serpent of bronze and put it on a pole, and if a serpent had bitten any man, when he looked to the serpent of bronze [[^a]attentively, expectantly, with a steady and absorbing gaze], he lived.
+And Moses made a serpent of bronze and put it on a pole, and if a serpent had bitten any man, when he looked to the serpent of bronze [attentively, expectantly, with a steady and absorbing gaze], he lived.